neajul/New-Dependencies/Export/README.md

 - markdown.
 Written in [Typora](https://typora.io/), so some features might not work in all markdown editors
 - apple pages if that's your jam
+- rtf(d) which seems pretty universal, but probably not perfectly converted
 - pdf for everything else

 I would appreciate any form of feedback :-)